srImathE satakOpAya nama:

 - nIyalaiyE – Isn’t this you?
 I requested you to inform my state to him – but you have ignored my request.
-So, we have to this situation because of your inaction.
-If you informed him and he did not turn up, it his fault – but now we cannot say that its his fault since you have not gone and informed him. parAnkusa nAyaki establishes that bhagavallAbam (achieving emperumAn) is by the efforts of gataka (AchArya).
+So, we have come to this situation because of your inaction.
+If you informed him and he did not turn up, it is his fault – but now we cannot say that it is his fault since you have not gone and informed him. parAngusa nAyagi establishes that bhagavallAbam (achieving emperumAn) is by the efforts of gataka (AchArya).
 Even though one has eternal relationship with bhagavAn, AchArya is cherished due to the favour (of reminding about that eternal relationship) done by him.
-As explained in “AdhadhItha yathO gyAnam tham pUrvam abivAdhayEth” – one shall first offer obeisances to AchArya from who he grasps different types of knowledge.
+As explained in “AdhadhItha yathO gyAnam tham pUrvam abivAdhayEth” – one shall first offer obeisances to AchArya from whom one grasps different types of knowledge.

-- sIRu pUvAy – youthful maina – your immaturity caused this difficulty for us.
+- sIRu pUvAy – youthful myna – your immaturity caused this difficulty for us.

 - nedumAlArkku – you don’t need to create vyAmOha (bewilderment) in him (he is already greatly mad about his devotees).
 In thamizh, mAl means mad.

-- en thUthAy – if both were equally longing for each other, no need for the messenger.
+- en thUdhAy – if both were equally longing for each other, there is no need for the messenger.

 - prAnjalim – one who always performs charity to those who join their palms towards him – he now has joined palms.

 - pathitham bhuvi – the bharatha who is said as “ankE bharatham Aropya” (srI rAma placing bharatha on his lap), one who sleeps on lap since he is so tender that even sleeping on bed could be irritating – he is now lying on the ground.